Human trafficking in Rwanda: Protection (2009)

-Prevention
+Prevention (2009)

 The government's anti-trafficking prevention efforts increased during the reporting period.
 While government officials are quick to recognize and respond to suspected cases of transnational child trafficking, some officials believe internal trafficking is not possible due to Rwanda's small size and efficacy of government security measures.
 There is also a general lack of understanding among the general population of what constitutes human trafficking.
 In May 2009, the Ministry of Youth and the National AIDS Control Commission designed and launched, with foreign donor funding, a six-month campaign against the commercial sexual exploitation of children by people identified by the government as "sugar daddies" and "sugar mommies"; the campaign, entitled "Sinigurisha!"
 (I am not for sale!), included TV and radio spots, print materials, billboards, and community events.
 During the period, the Ministry of Public Service and Labor (MIFOTRA) trained the government's 30 district labor inspectors how to identify and respond to cases of child labor; inspectors held quarterly training sessions for employers and local authorities on child labor issues.
 In February and March 2010, MIFOTRA conducted campaigns in each district to sensitize private sector employers and their employees on the 2009 Labor Law, including the provisions against utilizing child labor.
 District child labor task forces met bi-monthly and conducted sensitization activities on the dangers and illegality of exploiting child labor.
 In March 2010, local authorities and security personnel in Gakenke implemented the district's child labor bylaws by detaining 350 primary school pupils at the market, some of whom were forced by their parents to porter and sell goods rather than attend school.
 Before releasing the children, the district mayor advised their parents to take advantage of the opportunity for free education.
 Police and immigration officials maintained strict border control measures that were a key component to prevention of cross-border trafficking.
 The government provided training on gender sensitivity and sexual exploitation to Rwandan troops prior to their deployment on UN peacekeeping missions in Darfur.